hxhlb/PancakeStore/README.md

 [Latest Release](https://github.com/jailbreakdotparty/PancakeStore/releases/latest) • [Support Server](https://jailbreak.party/discord) • [Website](https://jailbreak.party) • [Original Project (by mineek)](https://github.com/mineek/MuffinStoreJailed-Public)

 >[!NOTE]
->**PancakeStore is currently broken due to server changes by Apple.** These issues occur frequently, are relatively unpredictable, and can only be solved by working around the new changes in the code.
-We do not have the time to fix these always, so if the current build is giving you issues while logging in, unfortunately there is nothing we can do.
-Please do not ask us for support or alternatives.
+>**Authentication is very unstable.** Due to frequent server changes by Apple, sign-in errors are very common, and these usually must be resolved by an app update.
+>Please don't request support for these issues.
+It will be fixed eventually.
+>For more information, read [here](https://jailbreak.party/pancakestore/authentication).

 >[!WARNING]
 >Use this tool at your own risk!
 You may lose app data, and other damage could occur.